Biden to exercise empathy skills in Texas visit after storms - WTMJ

 At least 40 people in Texas died as a result of the storm and, although the weather has returned to more normal temperatures, more than 1 million residents were still under orders to boil water before drinking it.

-Biden is expected to visit a food bank and meet with local leaders to discuss the storm, relief efforts and progress toward recovery.
+Biden plans to meet with local leaders to discuss the storm, relief efforts and progress toward recovery and visit a food bank and meet some volunteers.
 He is to be accompanied by Republican Texas Gov. Greg Abbott.

-While in Houston, the Democratic president also planned to visit a mass coronavirus vaccination center run by the federal government.
+While in Houston, the Democratic president also planned to visit a mass coronavirus vaccination center at NRG Stadium that is run by the federal government.
 Biden on Thursday commemorated the 50 millionth COVID-19 vaccination since he took office, halfway toward his goal of 100 million shots by his 100th day in office.
 That celebration followed a moment of silence to mark the passage earlier this week of 500,000 U.S. deaths blamed on the disease.

 The post-storm debate in Texas has centered on the state maintaining its own electrical grid and lack of storm preparation, including weatherization of key infrastructure.
 Some state officials initially blamed the blackouts on renewable energy even though Texas is a heavy user of fossil fuels like oil and gas.